marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

   have experienced that negative outcome even if they had received treatment.

   So, it assumed that nothing would change if the group assignment vector had been different.
-Hypothesis testing then answers the question, "What is the probability that the group assignment vector that was chosen, was in fact chosen?"
-If there is alignment between the chosen group assignment vector and the observed response vector, and the probability that the group assignment vector was chosen is sufficient low, we suspect there is enough evidence to say
+With this in mind, hypothesis testing answers the question, "In how many of the ${n \choose k}$ possible group assignment vectors would we have observed results as extreme or more extreme than those that were observed?"

+Example:

 $$
 \begin{align}